3 Minute Read

 It is suggested that drawstrings, functional and decorative cords in the hood and neck area are not used for children of 7 years and below.
 This are trims that could cause strangulation or restriction to the blood circulation, so need to be avoided.

-You can find more UK product safety regulations by following this link here.
+You can find more UK product safety regulations.

 If you have any more questions about childrenswear compliance, just give us a call and we will help you!